San Pietro in Vincoli Basilica in Rome, see the chains that held Saint Peter captive

 How San Pietro in Vincoli Basilica was founded

 As I mentioned earlier, one of the reasons to visit this semi-hidden basilica is its history.
-The basilica was named after the chain that held Saint Peter captive in Jerusalem as well as in the Roman Carcere Mamertino prison (vincula in Latin means chains).
+The basilica, one of the least-visited churches in Rome, was named after the chain that held Saint Peter captive in Jerusalem as well as in the Roman Carcere Mamertino prison (vincula in Latin means chains).

 In the 5th century, the patriarch of Jerusalem donated the chains used for Saint Peter in Jerusalem to empress Aelia Eudoxia, wife of Eastern Roman Emperor Theodosius II.
 The empress sent them to her daughter Licina Eudoxia, wife of Western Roman Emperor Valentinian III, who donated them to the Pope Leo I.

 The Catholic Church was already in possession of the chains used for Saint Peter in the Roman Mamertino prison so, according to the legend, when the Pope pulled together the two groups of chains, these merged into one as a result of a miracle.
 San Pietro in Vincoli Basilica was built in 442 AD to commemorate and celebrate the miracle, with the support of the same empress, and here the chains are still preserved.